-Between bikinis and tankinis, shelf bras and soft cup bras, it can feel like there are more swimsuit terms than grains of sand on the beach.
+Between bikinis and tankinis, shelf bras, and soft cup bras, it can feel like there are more swimsuit terms out there than grains of sand on the beach.
+Shopping for swimwear can be overwhelming.
 That's why we've put together this glossary that breaks down everything from adjustable straps to UPF 50.
-Enjoy it, and consult it the next time you find yourself facing the sun and sand.
-Here are some swimming terms you need to know before you hit the pool.
+Consult this glossary the next time you find yourself searching for the perfect fit to face the sun and sand in.
+Here are all of the swimwear terms you need to know before making your purchase this summer.

-Swimwear with all-over-control is designed to keep your shape stable and supported all day long.
+Swimwear with all-over-control, such as the tummy-control swimsuit, is designed to keep your shape in place and help you feel supported all day long.

-Aqua Sport swimsuits are made with flexible fabrics and feature UPF protection, allowing them to double as outerwear.
+Aqua Sport swimsuits are made with flexible fabrics and feature UPF protection, which allows them to double as outerwear.

 Beach Living® is a swimsuit collection made up of versatile, mix-and-match swim separates.

-A bikini is a two-piece swimsuit consisting of a top and a bottom.
+A bikini is a classic two-piece swimsuit.
+These are usually sold as separates, consisting of a bikini top and a bikini bottom.

 Board shorts are casual, loose-fitting swimsuit bottoms that typically have a drawstring waist and hem that falls just above the knee.